 As a calculation, it’s still pretty rudimentary.
 It doesn’t take into account how much you contribute to the principal or if the interest rate varies as it does with investment accounts.
 It’s helpful to use the Rule of 72 when you’re trying to explain or understand compound interest, but don’t rely on it to make complex financial decisions.

 Thankfully, you don’t need to perform any complex calculations to figure out how your investments will compound over time.
-Here are some tools you can use to determine compound interest:
+Our compound interest calculator can do it for you.